-Students are eligible for graduation upon the completion of twenty-five (25) units of credit, 16 credits of which are from required courses.
+Students are eligible for graduation upon the completion of twenty-five (25) units of credit, 16 (class of 2025-2027 - 17 for class of 2028 and beyond) credits of which are from required courses.
 Students are required to attend at least eight semesters of school before graduation unless, due to emergency or unusual circumstances, the requirement is waived.
 The permission to waive the eight-semester requirement must be secured from the superintendent and the principal of the school.
 In order to participate in graduation exercises, students must have completed all graduation requirements as approved by the Board of Education and the administration and be in good standing which includes completing the checkout form and all obligations.
 Students will be given specific instructions regarding the graduation ceremony prior to graduation.
 A dress code will be required.

 Participation in the graduation ceremony is considered a privilege and may be revoked for disciplinary purposes; including, but not limited to failure to abide by graduation guidelines such as dress code, conduct, etc. Recognition items worn at graduation will be determined by the Principal.